miralomaadam/cs244-linux-5.19.10/Documentation/virt/kvm/api.rst

    the guest issued a SYSTEM_RESET2 call according to v1.1 of the PSCI specification.

- - for arm64, data[0] is set to KVM_SYSTEM_EVENT_SHUTDOWN_FLAG_PSCI_OFF2
-   if the guest issued a SYSTEM_OFF2 call according to v1.3 of the PSCI specification.

  - for RISC-V, data[0] is set to the value of the second argument of the ``sbi_system_reset`` call.